 Cook on Manual Setting or High Pressure for 2 minutes.
 Use Quick Release once the cooking is complete.
 Carefully remove the lid once the steam is done releasing, then stir in the sour cream and parsley.
 Serve as desired.

-Helpful Tips For The Best Beef Stroganoff
+Tips For The Best Beef Stroganoff

 - Mix it up with the herbs!
 Stir in fresh thyme, dill, or extra parsley in the mushroom sauce.